8 Tips to enhance your wine tour experience

 We recommend that you dress comfortably, with comfortable shoes, as you may be walking in wine production facilities with wet floors or in vineyards with uneven rocky soil.
 A light jacket, sweater, or long-sleeved top may be helpful, as wine production areas and cellars are kept quite cool.

 You will be given “tastes” of wine, usually an ounce or two of each wine poured that day.
 It may not sound like much, but over the tour, it adds up to several full glass pours.
 Remember, you do not have to drink all that is provided, in fact many tasters will share a single tasting, especially as the day progresses.
 Consider pouring any excess into the container (aka dump bucket) provided in the tasting area, for that very purpose.
 Don’t worry, it won’t hurt the winemaker’s feelings.

 You may want to forego tasting a particular wine, if you know it’s not a type you favor – or just if your palate is tired.
 Do remember though, that wine is not a beverage manufactured by formula or recipe.
 One winemaker’s Chardonnay or Syrah can be completely different from another, and you may unexpectedly find a new favorite.

 There will bottled water on your tour vehicle.
 We strongly recommend that you hydrate with as much as 8 oz. of water between tasting stops.
 This will refresh your palate and taste buds, and will make your tummy happy.

-You might bring a note pad or your cell phone to record tasting notes and take pictures of the labels, it helps to notate your impression of each wine as you taste it.
+You might bring a note pad or your cell phone to record tasting notes and take pictures of the labels, as it helps to notate your impression of each wine as you taste it.
 After tasting 16-20 wines during your Bon Vivant tour, you may not remember exactly which Riesling or Cabernet was the one you really liked.
-Upon your return home, these tasting notes and pictures can be a useful reference when purchasing wine at a wine store, ordering wine on-line, or picking a bottle from your own wine cellar.
+Upon your return home, these tasting notes and pictures can be a useful reference when purchasing wine at a wine store, ordering wine on-line, or even picking a bottle from your own wine cellar.